SEND Information Report

 Support for Staff

 Members of the Inclusion department regularly request feedback from parents/carers and staff regarding students.
-It is this information that is then used to update the Grids for Learning with strategies and SEND descriptions of which all staff then receive.
+It is this information that is then used to update Provision Map with strategies and information of which all staff receive.

-The Continuous Professional Development of staff maintains a priority at Wingfield Academy and is embedded through whole staff support briefings during which Lauren McKay updates staff with strategies and relevant information to support students.
-Weekly meetings are held within the Inclusion department; these differ weekly and include training on specific needs, the monitoring of progress and a discussion of support for all students
+The Continuous Professional Development of staff maintains a priority at Wingfield Academy and is embedded through whole staff support briefings during which the Assistant Headteacher for Inclusion updates staff with strategies and relevant information to support students.
+Weekly meetings are held within the Inclusion department; these differ weekly and include training on specific needs, the monitoring of progress and a discussion of support for all students identified on provision map.

 If students require additional support then the following may be identified: